quay/clair/Documentation/reference/config.md

 ## CLI Flags And Environment Variables

-Clair is configured by a structured yaml file.
+Clair is configured by a structured yaml or JSON[^1] file and an optional directory of "merge" and "patch" documents[^1].
 Each Clair node needs to specify what mode it will run in and a path to a configuration file via CLI flags or environment variables.

 For example:
 ```shell